elibroftw/blog.elijahlopez.ca/content/posts/life.md

 2. Care more about what you can do something about
 3. Seek truth without becoming obsessed
 4. Enjoy life without \[self-]harming.
 We are so lucky to be alive in the 21st century where flight is cheap.
 Keep a bucket list and feel free to focus on fulfilling it.
+5. If you are extremely wealthy, when you retire at 65, you should be investing / giving back so much every year that you die with a wealth of $1B

 The rules below are kept for archival purpose.
 I don't plan on reading it.
 I actually plan on deleting it, but maybe on a different date.

+## Finance

+At 27, Carnegie  invested in Columbia Oil Company, which yielded so much money.
+Lesson?
+Natural resources get the job done.
+The equivalent would be investing in some oil stocks in 2020, however, I'm sure any TSX Venture stock would do at the same level of operating business level.

+Need to learn about management and cost control, by working at some of the largest businesses in the world.

+Carnegie invested the equivalent of $18,475 2025 dollars, by using a reverse mortgage or HELOC. **The entire investment was debt financed.**

 ## Rules